Frequently Asked Questions

 10. What happens if a nanny that we hire through your service doesn’t work out?

-The Nanny Network offers four different replacement policies to choose from, ranging from 30-days to one year.
+The Nanny Network offers two different replacement policies to choose from, ranging from 90-days to 180-days (the longest replacement period available in the area).
 In order to validate any replacement policy, families are required to have a written “Nanny Family Agreement.”
 If parents have returned their completed Nanny Family Agreement to us on time and decides during their replacement period that their nanny is not the right fit, then we will resume the search and referral process (provided that the job description has not changed).
 Once the family hires a replacement nanny, a partial or full credit is applied to the placement fee (depending on when the replacement is made).
 There are no refunds of placement fees.

 11. Do you run background checks for parents who do not hire a nanny through The Nanny Network?